SadiePi/CASC/README.md

 # CASC

-A library on top of p5.js for creating compass and straightedge constructions
+A small library on top of p5.js for creating compass and straightedge constructions

 Created with CodeSandbox